Elementary School Handbooks

 Lunch/Recess

 Students have a 60 minute lunch and recess period, of which about 30 minutes is used for eating.
 On the vast majority of days students go outdoors for recess.
 Children should dress accordingly.
-When weather does not permit going outdoors, recreational play will be in the gyms or classroom
+When weather does not permit going outdoors, recreational play will be in the gyms or classrooms.

 Parent Nights